xz3t/milestone-4/README.md

 	* add new products
 	* edit and update product description /images and availability
 	* remove products that are no longer needed
-    * add/edit and update events
+    * add/edit and update events and news section
-    * add edit and update About section with new articles and links
+    * add/edit and update About section with new articles and links
+    * create and change promotional coupons

 -   ### Design
     -   #### Color Scheme